 The last time I tried snowboarding I didn’t have a lesson, I didn’t even know how to walk in snow let alone slide down it on a board.
 I ended up fracturing my wrist the third time down the bunny slope, and although I was relieved that I could take that board off my feet, I was silently disappointed in myself that I didn’t give it a true shot.
 I knew one day I would tackle snowboarding again, but next time with the right mindset.

 That time came last week when I had the chance to work with Mt.
-Hood Meadows to learn how to snowboard through their beginner’s package.
-The beginner’s package is an all-inclusive 3 days of lessons, rental gear, and a limited lift ticket on the mountain.
+Hood Meadows to experience their Mt.
+Hood Meadows beginner’s packages.
+The beginner’s package is an all-inclusive 3 days of lessons, rental gear, and a limited Mt.
+Hood Meadows lift tickets on the mountain.
 I only had two days, but I still learned a lot about being one with the snow through the piece of the package I experienced.

 Because it had just snowed the day before our trip, the roads were dangerously icy when we woke up before sunrise the next day to drive up to the mountain to start our Mout Hood snowboarding adventure.

-The drive to Mt.
-Hood from Portland generally takes about 1.5 to 2 hours depending on the conditions, and that was the case for our trip.
+The drive from Portland to Mt.
+Hood generally takes about 1.5 to 2 hours depending on the Mt.
+Hood road conditions, and that was the case for our trip.
 We stopped to buy chains about halfway to Mt.
 Hood, just before Sandy, to be on the safe side.
 To our surprise, the roads were actually much better once you made it up to the windy mountain roads, because there were snowplows on them constantly, clearing the way and laying down salt when needed.

 We cruised up to Mt.
 Hood Meadows at just over 6,000 feet and arrived right on time as the lodge was opening.
-We walked to the concierge to pick up my pass for the day, but there was a mix-up in communication and the rental office ended up having my pass, not the concierge.
-It took us about 30 minutes to figure this out and as soon as we did, I ran to the rentals to fill out the forms, get my ski lift ticket, and get fitted for all the rental gear.
-I barely made it to my 10am snowboarding lesson, but I got there just in time, about a minute before they all broke off into small groups.
+We walked to the concierge to pick up my Mt.
+Hood pass for the day, but there was a mix-up in communication, and the rental office ended up having my pass, not the concierge.
+It took us about 30 minutes to figure this out, and as soon as we did, I ran to the Mt.
+Hood Meadows rentals to fill out the forms, get my Mt.
+Hood lift tickets, and get fitted for all the rental gear.
+I barely made it to my 10 am Mt.
+Hood snowboarding lesson, but I got there just in time, about a minute before they all broke off into small groups.

-For my first lesson, a had a young guide who looked about my age.
+For my first experience snowboarding Mt.
+Hood, I had a young guide who looked about my age.
 I can’t remember his name but he had very distinctive kitten mittens and he was very patient and friendly throughout the lesson.
 I had two other girls in my group and we were all fairly poor on the snow and balancing on our boards, which made me not feel so bad about my own skill level.

-We spent most of the two hour lesson riding the magic carpet to the top of the bunny slope and trying out small accomplishments, such as how to turn heel-toe and toe-heel.
+We spent most of the two-hour Mt.
+Hood snowboarding lesson riding the magic carpet to the top of the bunny slope and trying out small accomplishments, such as how to turn heel-toe and toe-heel.
 We must’ve gone down the bunny slope at least a dozen times and for only one of those I didn’t fall, but I knew that was to be expected with snowboarding.
 I’m not one that’s a natural at balancing on boards in any case.

-By the end of the day we were tackling the next challenge, the beginner slope, and mastering the ski lift.
+By the end of the day, we were tackling the next challenge, the beginner slope, and mastering the ski lift.
 Seriously, getting off the ski lift is the hardest part of snowboarding.
 We made it down the Buttercup slope a couple of times, continuously falling and immediately getting up again, trying to get those turns down.
-It wasn’t until I spent a couple of hours practicing on my own after the lesson that I really started to have a breakthrough, a turning point in my snowboarding education.
+It wasn’t until I spent a couple of hours practicing on my own after my Mt.
+Hood Meadows lessons that I really started to have a breakthrough, a turning point in my snowboarding education.

 I began to understand what it took to turn smoothly and do baby carves down the mountain.
 Although it was beginning to click for me mentally, that’s not to say it was working for me physically.
 I was falling just as much, well actually probably more than the bunny slope, trying to figure out how to get my body to listen to my brain.

-By the time 4pm came around the the ski resort was starting to close down, Kendall and I took our rental gear in tow and headed out to our car to find our accommodation for the night, a 20 minute drive away.
-Trying to ignore our sore muscles and frozen limbs, we navigated to our abode for the night – Cooper Spur Mountain Resort.
+By the time 4 pm came around the ski resort was starting to close down, Kendall and I took our rental gear in tow and headed out to our car to find our accommodation for the night, a 20-minute drive away.
+Trying to ignore our sore muscles from our intense Mt.
+Hood snowboarding lessons, we navigated to our abode for the night – Cooper Spur Mountain Resort.

 When I woke up the next morning, it took awhile to get my body up and moving due to the pervious day’s snowboarding lessons on Mt.
 Hood.
 All I wanted was to stay in bed all day, but I somehow convinced myself to lift one leg and then the other, and experienced the excruciating pain of sore muscles that I didn’t even know existed.
-I don’t think I’ve felt that sore since the beginning of basetball season on our first day of conditioning.
+I don’t think I’ve felt that sore since the beginning of basketball season on our first day of conditioning.
 No, I take that back, I think this was even worse.

 Whereas the first day was icy, the second day was fresh powder and I quickly learnt the difference between snowboarding in ice and fresh snow.
-The visibility was also quite poor compared to the day before, there were moments I became slightly disorientated from lack of vision.
+The Mt.
+Hood Meadows conditions were quite poor compared to the day before, there were moments I became slightly disorientated from lack of vision.

 I fell a lot again that second day, but not as much as the first, which I would like to think of as improvement.
 There were even 2-3 times down the slope where I didn’t fall once.
 Best of all, I mastered getting off the ski lift, only falling once for the 20 or so times I went down the mountain that day.
 Mike was helpful in having me sing “I’m a Little Teapot” every time I went to get off, to remember to reach out my left hand and lean into the small slope as I got off.